-With effect from 1 July 2021, the Company obtains key management personnel services for one of the key management personnel from a related charity.
-Accordingly, this amount is included under the other related party transactions.
+With effect from 1 July 2021, the Company obtains key management personnel services for one of the key management personnel from an affiliated company.
+Accordingly, this amount is included under the other related party transactions in Note (a) below.

-The annual remuneration of the Company's three highest paid staff and key management personnel who each received remuneration exceeding \$70,000, in the following bands in the year were as follows:
+The annual remuneration of the Company's two highest paid staff and key management personnel (excluding a key management personnel who is remunerated by an affiliated company) who each received remuneration exceeding \$70,000 (2023: \$70,000), in the following bands in the year were as follows: